William P. Bryant: Oregon Supreme Court

 On August 14, 1848, Bryant was nominated by President Polk to be "chief justice of the supreme court of the United States for the Territory of Oregon" and was subsequently unanimously confirmed by the United States Senate.
-He held his first session of court on August 20, 1849 in Oregon City.
+He held his first session of court on August 20, 1849, in Oregon City.

 As the only federal judge in the territory, Bryant presided over the first criminal trial in what is now the state of Washington in 1849.
 At that time the Oregon Territory encompassed all of present states of Oregon, Washington, Idaho, and parts of Montana and Wyoming.
 On May 1, 1849, a group of roughly 100 Snoqualmie and Skewahamish tribesmen showed up at Fort Nisqually.
 Fort Nisqually at this time was a fur trading post of the Hudson's Bay Company.
 The Native Americans were not there to attack, but eventually an American named Leander Wallace was killed by the natives.

 Following the murder, U.S. troops were deployed and demanded the tribes turn over the killers.
 Only after giving the tribe's chief 80 blankets did they turn over anyone.
 These six Snoqualmies were charged with murder and Justice Bryant began the trial on October 1, 1849, at Fort Steilacoom after a grand jury returned indictments for all six.
 The outcome was that two, Kussus and Quallalwowt, were convicted of the murder and sentenced to hanging on October 2.
 On October 3, the two were hanged by U.S. Marshal Joseph L. Meek.
 The total cost of the trial was $2,379.54, which included the cost of the 80 blankets.
 Former judge of the Provisional Government of Oregon and later justice on the Oregon Supreme Court, Alonzo A. Skinner was brought with Bryant to serve as the prosecutor.

 The next year Chief Justice Bryant resigned from the court.
 His resignation was effective January 1, 1851.

 Later years

 After leaving the court, Bryant returned east.
-He first moved to the nation's capital in Washington, DC, before returning to Indiana and his hometown of Rockville.
+He first moved to the nation's capital in Washington, D.C., before returning to Indiana and his hometown of Rockville.
 William Bryant died there on October 10, 1860.